-- 1. Press the control+K or keys. - 2.
+- 1. Press the control+K, R T return or R T 1 return keys. - 2.
 Click on the [RealTracks] toolbar button and select RealTracks Picker Dialog. - 3.
 Right-click or double click on an instrument name at the top of the main screen and go to Select RealTracks | Choose RealTracks. - 4.
 Right-click or double click on an instrument name in the Mixer and go to Select RealTracks | Choose RealTrack. - 5.
-Press the [Assign to Track...] button in the RealTracks Settings dialog.
+Press the [Assign to Track...] button in the RealTracks Settings dialog. - 6.
+In the Track Settings and Actions dialog, click on the [+] button to the right of the RealTracks radio button and choose Select RealTracks from the menu.